 Does Medicare cover open-heart surgery?

-If open-heart surgery is necessary, it’ll be covered by Medicare.
+Medicare covers medically necessary open-heart surgery.
 In addition, Part A covers both Cox-Maze open heart surgery and Mini-Maze surgery.

 Does Medicare cover heart bypass surgery?